TechnologyClassroom/SetupNotes/ESXi.md

 (Enter) Reboot

+# Installing through PXE

+See [my page on PXE](https://github.com/TechnologyClassroom/pxe) for my syslinux configs.

+# Troubleshooting Installation

-NOTE: If the installation fails, enter a different TTY for troubleshooting.
+If the installation fails, enter a different TTY for troubleshooting.
 CTRL+ALT+F1 will drop to TTY1.
 User is root.
 Password is blank.

 List the logs.